maxmind/minfraud-api-python/README.rst

   is unable to authenticate the request, e.g., if the license key or account ID is invalid.
-* ``minfraud.InvalidRequestError`` - This will be raised when the server rejects the request as invalid for another reason, such as a missing or reserved IP address.
+* ``minfraud.InvalidRequestError`` - This will be raised when the server rejects the request as invalid for another reason, such as a reserved IP address.
 It is also raised if validation of the request before it is sent to the server fails.
 * ``minfraud.HttpError`` - This will be raised when an unexpected HTTP error occurs such as a firewall interfering with the request to the server.
 * ``minfraud.MinFraudError`` - This will be raised when some other error